Filing the FAFSA

 March 1: We recommend you file the FAFSA by this date

-Create your Federal Student Aid (FSA) PIN
+Create your Federal Student Aid (FSA) ID

 In order to file your FAFSA electronically, you'll need to create your Federal Student Aid (FSA) ID.
 This ID will be used to authenticate your identity for numerous federal financial aid processes.